 Second reference: Building 820.
 It houses aviation classrooms and faculty offices.

-Second reference: Call.
+Second reference: the hall.
 It houses offices, classrooms, labs and research facilities for the Department of Animal Sciences and Industry.
 It also houses the Call Hall Dairy Bar and the Food Science Institute.
 The building was completed in 1963 and named for Leland Call, dean emeritus of agriculture.

-Second reference: Calvin.
-It houses classrooms and offices for the College of Business Administration.
+Second reference: the hall or Calvin.
+It houses several departments and offices in the College of Arts and Sciences, including the history department, the humanities program, the life science program, the physical science program, the social science program, the security studies program, the dean's office, the accounting offices and the Student Academic Success Center.
 It was built in 1908 and named for Henrietta W. Calvin, who was head of the domestic science department.

-When using campus, specify if it is the Manhattan campus, the Salina campus or the Olathe campus.
+When using campus, specify if it is the Manhattan campus, the Olathe campus or the Salina Aerospace and Technology Campus campus in Salina.
 When referring to all of Kansas State University, use university not campus.
 See university.

 - The speaker is visiting the Manhattan campus on Thursday.